 Your appetite and calorie intake is largely controlled by hormones.

-Interestingly, this process takes about 20 minutes, so slowing down gives your brain the time it needs to receive these signals.
+This process takes about 20 minutes, so slowing down gives your brain the time it needs to receive these signals.

-Eating Slowly Can Increase Satiety HormonesEating too quickly often leads to overeating, as your brain doesn’t have the time it needs to receive the fullness signals.
+Eating too quickly often leads to overeating, as your brain doesn’t have enough time to receive fullness signals.

 This spontaneous reduction in calorie intake should lead to weight loss over time.